 The specific purpose of linguistic testing is to ensure that the translation is of the highest quality.
 It sees to it that the localization accomplishes the best way to deliver the brand’s message, along with the company’s vision to its target consumers.

 This article is part of our Localization series.
 To learn more about localization, please read our Ultimate Guide to Localization.

-The quality control and linguistic testing processes give the linguists and translators the picture of the finished product so they can review the entire translation work done.
-The testing enables them to correct the contextual issues that can have a negative effect on the smooth running of the product once it goes live.
+The quality control and linguistic testing processes give the linguists and translators a picture of the finished product to review the entire translation project.
+The testing enables them to correct the contextual issues that can harm the smooth running of the product once it goes live.
 Linguistic testing is one of the final steps in localization before the product is turned over to the client.

 On the other hand, localization testing is focused on the usability, appearance, and functionality of the product.
 It ensures that the localized text is complete.
 Professional testing engineers usually perform localization testing.